 Our conservation ranch is the only area in Latin America to confirm six different cat species living in the same lowlands area including jaguars, puma ocelot, margay, Geoffrey’s cat and the jaguarundi to the WCS camera trap survey.
 We have implemented a tourism project called “Ruta de Jaguar” to compensate for the annual loss of cattle produced by these big cats.
 Our goal is to work in cordination with local communities to protect the jaguar and by creating an awareness that jaguar as an umbrella species in our eco-system.
 We plan on using this big cat as a new symbol for this area of Bolivia to promote tourism and provide new opportunities for the eighboring nvillages by training people to make handmade crafts and tour guides.

-San Miguelito offers a hiking on eco-trails and checking camera traps located along the trails to view the variety of wildlife that inhabit the area.
+San Miguelito offer over 25 km of hiking trails and checking camera traps located along the trails to view the variety of wildlife that inhabit the area.
 There are several natural lookout locations on the hikes.
 We also offer canoe trips to see a wide variety of wildlife along the river as well as 4×4 trips for more adventurous people as well as fishing.
 We also provide horseback rides for a quiet alternative to view wildlife.
 After your daytime adventure enjoy relaxing around the campfire and stargazing on the viewing platform.

 For more information visit :